aws-samples/amazon-sagemaker-secure-mlops/README.md

     Role definition: [CloudFormation](cfn_templates/env-iam.yaml)

 + **Data science administrator**:
   This is overarching admin role for the data science projects and setting up the secure SageMaker environment.
-It uses only AWS managed policies.
+It uses AWS managed policies only.
 This role has the following responsibilities:
-    - Shared Data Science infructure
+    - Provisioning of the shared data science infructure
     - Model approval for production
     - Deploys data science environments via the AWS Service Catalog